RMPOfficial/ExtendedGCD/README.md

 # ExtendedGCD

 ## Description
-This program is a simple realisation of the Extended Euclidean algorithm.
+This program is a simple realisation of the Extended Euclidean algorithm (using *Boost:\:multiprecision::cpp_int*).

 ## Features
 - Calculating the greatest common divisor